cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Filtering logs by trace id][img.screenshot-07]

-The trace id is the same for the entire operation while calls to downstream services have been assigned a different span id.
+The trace id is the same for the entire operation, which started in the post service.
+The calls to the downstream service, comment service, has been assigned a different span id.

 All the container data is stored under `elasticseach/data` and `filebeat/data`.
 If you stop the containers and start them up again, no data will be lost.